Bülent Korkmaz

 Bülent Korkmaz (born 24 November 1968), colloquially known by his given nicknames "Büyük Kaptan" (lit.
 'Great Captain') and "Cengaver" (lit.
-'Warrior'), is a Turkish former professional footballer and current manager of TFF First League club Çaykur Rizespor.
+'Warrior'), is a Turkish football coach and former professional player.

 Korkmaz was a one club man during his club career, playing as a centre-back for Galatasaray for his whole career for 18 consecutive seasons between 1987 and 2005, winning 8 Süper Lig, 6 Turkish Cup, 5 Turkish Super Cup,1 UEFA Cup and 1 UEFA Super Cup titles.

 He is the 13th player in history to make over 100 appearances across European club competitions.

 Korkmaz has got 102 senior caps for Turkey national football team.

 Club career

 Korkmaz started his career at Galatasaray Futbol Akademisi as a goalkeeper in 1979.
-He changed his field role to become a defender following the advise from his youth coach.
+He changed his field role to become a defender following the advice from his youth coach.
 He was offered a professional contract by German club Bayer Leverkusen at the age of 16 but he chose to stay at Galatasaray and he was eventually promoted to senior squad in 1987.

 Korkmaz was a part of squad reaching semi-finals of 1988–89 edition of UEFA European Cup.
 During the 2000 UEFA Cup Final between Galatasaray and Arsenal, he dislocated his shoulder but he declined to quit the game, continued the game until the end following in-field physio treatment where Galatasaray won the cup after extra time.
 However, the injury caused Korkmaz eventually to miss UEFA Euro 2000 competition.

 Korkmaz was invited to play at "FIFA XI" squad against the 2002 FIFA World Cup hosts "Japan & Korea XI" at World Dream soccer exhibition, held at Yokohama International Stadium on 3 January 2001.